-Frontlist | Meghan Markle and Prince Harry can launch a new magazine
+Frontlist | Meghan Markle and Prince Harry can launch a new magazineFrontlist | Meghan Markle and Prince Harry can launch a new magazine

-THE DUKE and Duchess of Sussex are positioning themselves to be able to launch general feature magazines and printed periodicals” under their Archewell brand according to filed documents.
+THE DUKE and Duchess of Sussex are positioning themselves to be able to launch general feature magazines and printed periodicals under their Archewell brand according to filed documents.

 Meghan and Harry have submitted papers to the US Patent and Trademark Office to protect their Archewell Audio brand in a number of areas.
 It follows the announcement they will produce a podcast series for online media giant Spotify.